 Just outside of Nisargadhama, there are adventure activities like wall climbing, zip line ride, 3D glass maze.

-Omkareshwara temple is another major tourist center near to Coorg.
-This 200 year old Lord Shiva temple in Islamic and Gothic style of architecture looks similar to Taj Mahal.
+Omkareshwara Temple is another major tourist center near to Coorg.
+This 200-year-old Lord Shiva temple in the Islamic and Gothic style of architecture looks similar to the Taj Mahal.

 Other Tourist Attractions

 Madikeri Fort is another nearby tourist attraction.

 Raja Tombs, an Islamic style tombs built by Hindu Kings, have deity’s of Lord Shiva being work-shipped.
 Igguthappa temple is one of the two sacred temples for Kodugas.

 Raja’s seat, one of the most scenic locations in south India, is a major sightseeing spot that offers a panoramic view of the hills and valleys.
 Abbi fall is another beautiful place in Coorg.
 Tala Cauvery, the place where river Cauvery originates, is 44 kilometers from Madikeri.
 Every year water gushes out of a small pond here at a pre-determined time and is a famous tourist and pilgrimage center.

 How Do I Go to Coorg alias Kodagu?

 Coorg is at a distance of 116 kilometers from Mysore.
 Bangalore alias Bengaluru is at a distance of 239 kilometers from Kodagu which takes around 5 hours drive.
 The nearest airport to Coorg is at Mangalore, at around 135 kilometers distance.
 Bangalore is the nearest international airport to Coorg hill station.

 Thalasserry railway station, with station code TLY, near to state’s border with Kerala, is the nearest railway station to Coorg at around 100 kilometers distance.
 Mysore, Mangalore, Hassan and other nearby railway stations connect Kodagu hill station to other parts of India.